Shysteriox/Jasnoor_BlueStampPortfoliio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+# Starter Project - Retro Arcade Console

+**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+In the starter project, I created a retro arcade console.
+First, I soldered on the LED displays which would be the screen and score display.
+Then, I soldered the USB port to be able to change the data in the microcontroller.
+Then, I soldered on the buttons for input.
+Next I attached the battery pack to the back case, trimmed the wires, and attached the wires to allow for power.
+I added the capicator and cut off the extra metal since it stuck out very far.
+The switch was placed between the power and the rest of the circuit to be able ot turn the power on and off.
+Finally, I added a vibrator to add a new effect.
+When creating this project I learn't how to sauter, desauter, and splice wires.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.